R0X4R/satya-vivechan/content/the-origin-of-mother-ganga-popular-stories-and-logical-truths.md

 image: "/images/ganga.jpg"
 ---

-## Popular story about the origin of Mother Ganga
+## Popular mythological story about the origin of Mother Ganga

 Long story short, **Ganga, the holiest river**, was once a celestial stream named **Mandakini, flowing in heaven**.
 She was the daughter of **King Himavan** and blessed with divine purity.